kajalsandha/Project_SEP/README.md

 **User Accessibility** | The app will be designed with accessibility in mind, supporting multiple languages, large text options, and simple navigation for users with visual impairments or other disabilities.
 **Reliability** | The system must ensure 99.9% uptime during emergencies, with robust backend architecture to handle critical water conservation events efficiently.
 **Update & Patch Management** | The app should support easy and regular updates to improve functionality, add new features, and address any security vulnerabilities promptly.

+**Design Principles & Considerations**
+We are applying the following design principles to ensure the app’s usability and success, aligning with the insights gained from Phase 1:
+**Simplicity**
+Research shows that clear, simple interfaces drive better user interaction.
+We are focusing on an intuitive design that minimizes cognitive load.
+**Feedback**
+Residents tend to ignore ambiguous notifications.
+The app will deliver clear, actionable feedback on usage, fostering better decision-making.
+**Accessibility**
+Based on feedback from various studies, our app will be designed with accessibility in mind, ensuring it can be used by people with visual impairments.
+**Fail-Safe Defaults**
+Given the network issues identified in Phase 1, the app will include fail-safe defaults to ensure continued operation even when data is unavailable temporarily.